-With some help from the Grow NYC Farmer Assistance — formerly the FARMroots technical assistance program for Greenmarket farmers — Hennessey is becoming a successful marketer of his Moxie Ridge Farm & Creamery products.
+With some help from the Grow NYC Farmer Assistance — formerly the FARMroots technical assistance program for Greenmarket farmers — Hennessy is becoming a successful marketer of his Moxie Ridge Farm & Creamery products.

 Moxie Ridge Farm & Creamery specializes in goat’s milk cheese, but also features fresh eggs, pork, and a flock of Romney and Scottish Blackface cross sheep and lambs that produce both fiber and meat.